spagh-eddie/buzzoff/README.md

 ## Installation

-Install this project with `python -m pip install buzzoff`.
+Install this project with `python -m pip install buzz`.